-A distinction should also be drawn between Executive and Non - Executive councillors (particularly those Councillors serving on the Accounts and Audit Committee).
-The Executive being a decision making body should be satisfied that areas of risk are being identified and that robust actions are in place to mitigate those risks.
+A distinction should also be drawn between Policy and Resources (P&R) Committee and Non - P&R councillors (particularly those Councillors serving on the Accounts and Audit Committee).
+The Policy and Resources Committee being a decision making body should be satisfied that areas of risk are being identified and that robust actions are in place to mitigate those risks.
 Audit & Accounts Committee's emphasis should be on ensuring that the process for managing risk and mitigation is fit for purpose and working effectively.

-The Executive's responsibilities include:
+The Policy and Resources Committee responsibilities include:

-- Approving the Council's risk management strategy and policy statement and recommending this to Council thereafter any changes delegated to the relevant portfolio holder and appropriate member of Management Team. - To influence the culture of risk management within the Council including determining whether it is risk averse or a risk taker and what type of risk is acceptable or unacceptable.
+- Approving the Council's risk management strategy and policy statement and recommending this to Council - thereafter any changes delegated to the relevant portfolio holder and appropriate member of Management Team. - To influence the culture of risk management within the Council including determining whether it is risk averse or a risk taker and what type of risk is acceptable or unacceptable.
 This therefore determines the Councils appetite and tolerance to risk. - Assisting in the process of identification and evaluation of corporate risks. - To approve the major decisions affecting the Council's risk profile. - Commissioning and reviewing an annual assessment of the effectiveness of the risk management and internal control framework. - Via the Leader of Council, approving the public disclosure of the annual outcome of this assessment (the annual governance statement), and publishing it in the annual Statement of Accounts. - Ensuring an open and receptive approach to solving risk problems is adopted by all Councillors. - To ensure the Council makes prudent recognition and disclosure of the financial and non-financial implications of risk. - To satisfy itself that the less significant risks are being actively managed by Officers and/or appropriate controls. - To ensure that in its own decision making that the Management Team and senior officers have properly identified the potential risks associated with project management, partnering arrangements and any other activity or decision making.
 With this is mind a check list is included at Appendix 3.